-Al in Project Management Increasing Project Success in Financial Services
+Al in Project Management Increasing Project Success with Al

 You cannot escape stories of project woes across a multitude of sectors and domains - projects can be very complex leading to unforeseen problems.
 Artificial Intelligence (AI) is used successfully in finance, marketing and more recently in health.
 The project management (PM) profession is now starting to recognise the opportunity of taking a more data driven approach and applying AI to improve process and augment decision-making.
-This could increase project success and have a profound positive effect on Finance Services (FS) and other sectors.